Although cannabis research is roughly five decades old, the exact number of natural cannabis compounds remains unknown.

 Like THC, THCV can bind to cannabinoid receptors CB1 and CB2, triggering wide-ranging physiological processes.
-One of its most well-known effects is appetite suppression, which explains why it’s also called “diet weed.”
+One of its most well-known effects is the potential decrease in appetite cravings, which explains why it’s also called “diet weed.”

 All in all, this cannabinoid has very low concentrations, so direct extraction from hemp is costly.
 As a result, many products that claim to contain THCV do not.
 At best, they may contain delta 8 THC and/or CBD, which are comparably easier to produce.

 To avoid fake products, check third-party lab reports for in-depth product analysis.